 All of that will enhance your deeper understanding of your competition and why their business performs as well (or as poorly) as it does compared to yours.
 Whether qualitative or quantitative information, it all feeds the analytics beast.

-Look through all of the information: What tools or channels aren’t you leveraging as well as your competition?
+When you look through all of the information, what tools or channels aren’t you leveraging as well as your competition?

 Does your competitor use channels to reach buyers or demographics you’ve ignored?